alawryaguila/multi-view-AE/docs/source/documentation/parameter_configurations.rst

 In-built options include: ``multiviewae.architectures.cnn.Encoder`` and ``multiviewae.architectures.cnn.VariationalEncoder``.
 As with the MLP architectures, the user can chose to set view specific parameters.
 Each layer can be ``torch.nn`` ``Conv2d`` layers or any suitable 2D pooling or padding layers.

-**NOTE** The user is responsible for ensuring that the CNN encoder and decoder network architectures are compatible and create an output tensor of the correct dimensionality.
+**NOTE:** The user is responsible for ensuring that the CNN encoder and decoder network architectures are compatible and create an output tensor of the correct dimensionality.

 MLP Decoder
 ^^^^^^^^^^^